Heinrich Lautensack

-Heinrich Lautensack (1522–1590) was a German painter and goldsmith.
+Heinrich Lautensack (1522–1590) was a painter and goldsmith from the Holy Roman Empire.

 Lautensack was born at Bamberg in 1522.
 He was a son of Paul Lautensack, with whom he went to Nuremberg whilst young.
 In 1550 he went to Frankfurt, where he established the first collection of paintings, and in 1553 published a treatise on "Perspective".
 He died at Frankfurt in 1590.
 Some plates are attributed to him, but on very insufficient grounds; they are in the style of Hans Sebald Beham, though much inferior.

 Lautensack's brother Hans was also a printmaker.